Why should I choose an Italy cruise?

 Should I get a room with a balcony?

-Not really.
+You should weigh the benefits and disadvantages.
 If having a private balcony in your room is important to you, then go for it.
 But be aware that this often takes the price up much higher than the other rooms and the balconies can actually cut into the cabin space.
 A good alternative would be to get a room with panoramic floor to ceiling windows.
 Remember, all of our featured boats have a sundeck from which you can enjoy the fresh sea air of the Italian coast.